fahimasqalani/SimpleTodolist/readme.md

-Simple Todo-List project for learning php laravel technologies.
+A simple Todo-List project for learning php laravel technologies.